PowershellGroup/Write-Log-Module/README.md

 ### Installation of Module Version

 1. Download the <a href="https://github.com/captainqwerty/Write-Log/releases">latest release</a>.
+2. Extra the zipped folder.
-2. Ensure the Write-log.psm1 remains in a folder called "Write-Log" and place the Write-Log folder in your project's folder or in a location the script can access under the context it will be ran.
+3. Ensure the Write-log.psm1 remains in a folder called "Write-Log" and place the Write-Log folder in your project's folder or in a location the script can access under the context it will be ran.
-3. Import the Module.
+4. Import the Module.
 In this example the Write-Log folder is in the root of the project folder.
 ```ps1
 $module = "$psscriptroot\Write-Log"
 if(!(test-path $module)){